Pearly penile papules: Treatment

 Generally, reassurance is given and no treatment is needed.
-Laser or cryotherapy may be considered for men who find PPPs distressing to look at or feel excessive embarrassment.
+Laser or cryotherapy may be considered for people who find PPPs distressing to look at or feel excessive embarrassment.

 Carbon dioxide laser generally has good outcomes with skin healing within seven days.
 The procedure requires anaesthesia, may need to be performed more than once, and has a risk of bleeding, scarring and colour changes.
 Another procedure involves a hyfrecator.

 Epidemiology

 PPPs are common and occur in 14% to 48% of young males.
-They are less common in circumcised males, occurring about half as frequently in circumcised men.
+Several studies say they are less common in circumcised males, occurring about half as frequently as in uncircumcised men, but other studies report the opposite.

 Social and cultural

 Some men find PPPs distressing to look at, owing to their resemblance to some sexually transmitted infections.
 Although it is not related to any disease, PPPs are occasionally mistaken for HPV warts.
-There are also home remedies for "curing" it, despite the fact that the papules are neither infectious nor detrimental to one's health and may have beneficial functions.
+There are also home remedies for "curing" it, despite the fact that the papules are neither infectious nor detrimental to one's health.
 Some of the "home remedies" found on the Internet and elsewhere use mild ointments or creams to soften the papules, but others are physically dangerous techniques for papule removal which can result in irreversible damage.

-Rapini et al. advise that, since dermatologists have safe, effective ways to remove the papules if desired, home remedies involving corrosive substances or self-surgery should be avoided, since they can permanently damage sexual functioning.
-Rapini et al. further state that removal should only be performed by a physician using proven medical techniques.
+Since dermatologists have safe, effective ways to remove the papules if desired, home remedies involving corrosive substances or self-surgery should be avoided, as they can permanently damage sexual functioning.
+Removal should only be performed by a physician using proven medical techniques.